 Generating Sales from Blogging

 Publishing a blog will not automatically generate higher sales.
 However, it is an efficient way to communicate with customers and prospects.
-A blog in itself is an excellent tool to support a business, provide value, build relationships and establish brand and image.
-The ultimate purpose of a blog is to brand, to communicate and to connect.
+A blog in itself is an excellent tool to support a business, provide value, build relationships and establish a brand and image.
+The ultimate purpose of a blog is to brand, communicate, and connect.
 Increased sales should only be viewed as a positive indirect effect of a successful weblog.